hartonenolli/company_manager/README.md

 # company_manager

+## What it is for?

+Company manager helps to manage companies, that sell their work to multiple costumers.

+## What you can do?
+- Register + login
+- Add new work
+- Search by name + year
+- Sort work
+- Modify work
+- Add notes
+- Comment notes

+Protip: If you want to be admin user, while registering add admin code as: "admin123"

-## Current state:
+## Instructions:

-It is possible to register.
-You have to use password that is *8-digit long, has numbers, upper- and lowercase letters.*
-You can add admin user by givin admin code: "admin123" After registering you can login.
-It is possible to add new work.
-(This needs some work to make sure information is given correctly, but as long you give work-info in correct form it works.)
-It is possible to search all types of work.
-You will be shown a list of all the work you have done.

-Modify was not something I was prepared to do at the start of the project, but I try to implement it as soon as possible.
-You might have a need to change the status of the work at some point.
-This feature is not ready.

-Code needs some cleaning up.

-But you can still test these if you like.
-First clone the repo, then:
+Clone the ropository.

+Create .env file and insert:

+    DATABASE_URL=<your url>

+    SECRET_KEY=<random numbers/letters>

+Enter the following command to your terminal:

     python3 -m venv venv

     source venv/bin/activate

     (venv) $ pip install flask

     (venv) $ pip install flask-sqlalchemy

     (venv) $ pip install psycopg2

     (venv) $ pip install python-dotenv

     (venv) $ pip install -r requirements.txt

     (venv) $ psql < schema.sql

     (venv) $ flask run

-## What is this?

-    The application helps users maintain completed and unfinished work.

-## Who is it for?

-    This is to help companies that sells services to different locations.

-## Basics
+## Original idea

 The idea is to maintain a database with (at least) following data: